vedantbhusari33/agriveista/README.md

 # 🌱 AgriVeista - Smart Farming Assistant

-AgriVista is an AI-powered web application designed to assist farmers in making better agricultural decisions.
+AgriVeista is an AI-powered web application designed to assist farmers in making better agricultural decisions.
 It provides intelligent crop recommendations, disease detection using images, and real-time weather insights using APIs.

 ---